ml-systems/nfldb/README.md

 ## Instructions:

 - read the notes
-- get an Azure account
+- get an Azure account  [Get a Free Azure Account](https://azure.microsoft.com/en-us/free/)
 - log in
 - from the web portal, open a cloud shell window
 - choose powershell as the language in your cloud shell (not bash)